kivy/kivy/README.md

 Kivy is written in Python and [Cython](http://cython.org/), based on OpenGL ES 2, supports various input devices and has an extensive widget library.
-With the same codebase, you can target Windows, OSX, Linux, Android and iOS.
+With the same codebase, you can target Windows, OS X, Linux, Android and iOS.
 All our widgets are built with multitouch support.

 Kivy is MIT licensed, actively developed by a great community and is supported